YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 ### AMI - Amazon Machine Images
 provides the information required to launch an instance. you must specify an AMI when you launch an instance.

-EBS v.s Instance Store
-1. Intance store volumes are sometimes called ephemeral storage
-2. Instance store volumes `cannot be stopped`, if the underlying host fails, you will lose your data
-3. EBS-backed instance `can be stopped`, you will not lost the data on this instance if it's stopped
-4. you can reboot EBS and instance store volumes and you will not lose your data
-5. By default, both root volumes will be deteted on termination.
-However, with EBS volumes, you can tell AWS to keep the root device volume.
-6. An AMI is just a blueprint for an EC2 instance.

 ---